agnaldo4j/prevalence/README.md

 ## Important

-This lib requires erlang 19 or newer.
+This lib requires Erlang 19 or newer.
 Because I use

 ```Elixir
 :os.system_time(:nanosecond)